Part 3. Finding Usages

 Viewing usages as a list

 In some cases, viewing usages in the Find tool window seems inconvenient.
-PyCharm provides an action that shows usages as a pop-up list.
+PyCharm provides an action that shows usages as a list.
 For example, let's see the usages of the class

 So place the caret at the class declaration, and then press Ctrl+Alt+F7 (or chooseon the main menu):